Have you had açorda?

 In keeping with the theme of Alentejo cuisine, Maobi brought the local Queijo de Nisa (Nisa Cheese) from Alto-Alentejo with her.
 This semi-hard cheese made with raw sheep’s milk has a protected geographical status or Denominação de Origem Protegida (DOP).

 This cheese was mild with nutty flavors.
-It is deeply rooted to the Alentejo region and considered a major source of protein in the diet of the region.
+It is deeply rooted in the Alentejo region and considered a major source of protein in the diet of the region.
 The magazine “Wine Spectator” considers it one of the 100 best cheeses in the world.

 Bolo de Bolacha – Traditional Portuguese Biscuit Cake Dessert